AnjaliGupta003/CodSoft/Task1/README.md

 Task1/: The main directory for the To-Do List application.
-README.md: This file, providing an overview of the project. todo.py: The main Python script that contains the logic for the To-Do List application. requirements.txt: (Optional) List of dependencies if any libraries are used. data/: (Optional) A folder to store task data if needed, e.g., a JSON file to save tasks.
+README.md: This file, providing an overview of the project. todo.py: The main Python script that contains the logic for the To-Do List application. requirements.txt: List of dependencies if any libraries are used.
 Technologies Used
 Python: The programming language used to develop the To-Do List application.
 Setup and Usage